equal8888/JSONtool/readme.md

 Why did I use python flask ?
 <br>
-Because it would be quite stupid to use flask in production anyway... it can only handle 1 request at a time 😏
+it can only handle 1 request at a time 😏

 ### Installation